cognitivefashion/slate/source/index.html.md

 Before you can start using the color search APIs the color search index has to be built.
 This API computes the dominant colors for all the uploaded images in the catalog and then builds an index for fast nearest neighbor retrieval.

 <aside class="notice">
 This is a one time long running operation.
-Currently it takes around 200-500 milliseconds to compute the dominant colors for one image.
 Depending on your catalog size you will have to wait till the index creation is completed to start using the color search APIs.
 You can query the status of the index creation using the GET endpoint.
 The index is built when the status changes to `done`
 </aside>

 ### End point